home-assistant/home-assistant.io/source/_docs/tools/dev-tools.markdown

 ## Actions tab

-This section is used to perform actions that are available in the ServiceRegistry.
+This section is used to perform actions that are available in Home Assistant.

 The list of actions in the **Actions** dropdown are automatically populated based on the integrations that are found in the configuration, automation and script files.
 If a desired action does not exist, it means either the integration is not configured properly or not defined in the configuration, automation or script files.